 What makes a great tablet menu?
-To answer that question, you need to understand the restaurant business.
-You need to understand the guest experience.
-You need to understand sales and marketing.
-And you certainly need to know what makes a BAD tablet menu?
+To answer that, you must understand the restaurant business.
+You must understand the guest experience.
+You must understand sales and marketing.
+And you must know what makes a BAD tablet menu.

-Since Menuvative created the tablet menu industry a number of solutions have seemingly come from nowhere, promise amazing results with no track record to back it up.
-Without naming anyone specifically, consider these points before you invest in any other menu platform.
+Since Menuvative created tablet menus, a number of digital solutions have seemingly come from nowhere, promising amazing results with no track record or experience.
+Consider these points before you invest in any other menu platform.

 1. How much restaurant experience and understanding does the company have?
 Do they understand your challenges?
-Do they have clients that have used the product for several years that are willing to speak with you candidly about their experience?
+Do they have clients that have used the product for several years, who will to speak with you candidly about their experience?

 2. What is a menu supposed to do and does their product do those specific things really well?
-Can you completely replace all of your paper menus with their product, or are there reasons you still need to keep some paper menus around too?
+Can you completely replace all of your paper menus with their product, or will you need to keep some paper menus around too?
 If you need to keep both, won’t you find yourself with twice as much work managing your menu.

-3. Is the end user experience both familiar and functional?
-If your tablet menu involves navigation that resembles a website or has item buttons that look similar to a POS interface – it’s not going to go over well with a large share of guests.
+3. Is the guest experience both familiar and functional?
+If your tablet menu involves navigation that resembles a website or has buttons that resemble a POS interface – it’s not going to go over well with a large share of guests.

 4. Can the solution present everything?
-Different menus for breakfast, lunch, dinner, the wine list, beer list, features, promotions and other marketing content.
-Can you manage different menus for different areas of the business and schedule different menus for different times and/or places?
-Or is the template driven easy to use dashboard too simple to accommodate the needs of your business?
+Different menus for breakfast, lunch, dinner, the wine list, beer list, features, promotions and other marketing content, etc. Can you manage different menus for different areas of the business and schedule different menus for different times and/or places?
+Or is the template driven, easy to use dashboard, too simple to accommodate the needs of your business?

 7. Does the provider offer support to replace and setup new or replacement tablets when necessary?
 Do you have options when it comes to hardware or do you have to buy whatever they are selling?